PrathameshDhande22/Bloogo-App/README.md

 14. [Loading.io](https://loading.io/) Using these website created the Loading.gif for showing with the react loader spinner.
 15. [React Jodit](https://xdsoft.net/jodit/) An Open Source WYSIWYG Editor using for writing the Blog.
 16. [React Select](https://react-select.com/home) Select component with create in it.
+17. [Reading Time Estimator](https://www.npmjs.com/package/reading-time-estimator) Used for Read the whole blog and estimate the time to read it.

 ## Timeline